Time-Aware Shaping¶

 The stream identifier matches packets against a filter expression, and attaches request tags to matching packets.
 The request tag contains the name of the assigned stream.
 We configure the stream identifier to assign streams based on destination UDP port:

 The stream encoder attaches 802.1q-tag requests to packets.
 Here, we can configure how to encode the various streams in the 802.1q header, such as with VLAN ID, or PCP number.
-We assign the best effort stream to PCP 0, and the video stream to PCP 4:
+We assign the best-effort stream to PCP 0, and the high-priority stream to PCP 4:

 The Ieee8021qProtocol module in the link layer adds 802.1q headers to packets and sets the PCP field according to the request tags.

-The traffic shaping takes place in the outgoing network interface of the switch where both streams pass through.
+The traffic shaping takes place in the outgoing network interface of the switch where both traffic categories pass through.
 We enable egress traffic shaping in the switch:

 *.switch.hasEgressTrafficShaping = true